 The cost of a validation in Denmark

-As of 13 July 2009 a new practice concerning amended patents has been implemented, and consequently the new translation requirements now apply to European patents granted before 1 May 2008 and amended on or after that date.
+As of 13 July 2009 a new practice concerning amended patents has been implemented.
+Consequently the new translation requirements also apply to European patents which have been granted before 1 May 2008 and maintained as amended on or after this date.